winbench/apps-default/apps.md

 ## Services

-### Tftpd32
+### Tftpd

-_This app switches automatically to Tftpd64 if the environment supports 64 Bit programs._

-Tftpd32 is a free, opensource IPv6 ready application which includes DHCP, TFTP, DNS, SNTP and Syslog servers as well as a TFTP client.
+Tftpd64/32 is a free, opensource IPv6 ready application which includes DHCP, TFTP, DNS, SNTP and Syslog servers as well as a TFTP client.
 The TFTP client and server are fully compatible with TFTP option support (tsize, blocksize and timeout), which allow the maximum performance